-To check the Fortify Static Code Analyzer version used, run the command sourceanalyzer.exe - version.
+To check the Fortify Static Code Analyzer version used, run the command sourceanalyzer.exe -version.

-Starting the Fortify ScanCentral Components
+Starting the ScanCentral SAST Components

-Before you begin to use Fortify ScanCentral:
+Before you begin to use ScanCentral SAST:

-- 1. Wait until the ScanCentral Controller is up and running. - 2.
-(Optional) Wait until Fortify Software Security Center is up and running. - 3.
+- 1. If you plan to upload your scan results to Fortify Software Security Center, make sure that Fortify Software Security Center is up and running. - 2.
+Wait until the Controller is up and running. - 3.
 Check to make sure that the sensors and clients are up and running.

-Starting the ScanCentral Controller
+Starting the Controller

-To start the ScanCentral Controller:
+To start the Controller:

-1. On the machine that hosts the ScanCentral Controller, navigate to the Tomcat <bin> directory: On a Windows system:
+- 1. If you plan to upload your scan results to Fortify Software Security Center, check to make sure that the Fortify Software Security Center instance is running. - On the machine that hosts the Controller, navigate to the Tomcat <bin> directory:On a Windows system:

+'''

 cd <sc_controller_dir>\tomcat\bin

+'''

+'''

-cd <sc_controller_dir>/tomcat/bin
+cd <sc controller dir>/tomcat/bin

+'''

-- 2. Run one of the following commands: - On a Windows system, run startup.bat.
+- 3. Run one of the following commands: - On a Windows system, run startup.bat.